-To create a sequence of emails or “Workflows” as we call it in MailerLite, click “Create a new workflow”.
-Add a memorable name.
-Select a group of subscribers.
+To create a sequence of emails or “Workflows” as we call it in MailerLite, click Create a new workflow.
+Add a name and select a group of subscribers.
 You can select or exclude different groups from this workflow by using the links above the group selection.
-Afterwards, select a trigger for this workflow.
+Then select a trigger for this workflow.
 You can choose a trigger when a subscriber joins a group, joins or exits a segment, or matches a date.
-When you are done editing, click save and start building your workflow.
+When you are done editing, click Save and start building your workflow.

-When designing the email, you can use our drag & drop editor, custom HTML editor, or Rich Text Editor.
-You can also select a recent email from sent, draft or even other automations.
-We’re going to go with a template this time.
-This is the email your subscribers will get immediately after joining the group.
+For designing the email, you can use our drag & drop editor, custom HTML editor, or Rich Text editor.
+Select a recent email from sent, a draft or even another automation to begin with.
+For this tutorial, we’re using a pre-built template.
+This is the email your subscribers will receive immediately after joining the group.

 But what if we want the person to get the email 2 days later?
 This is where delays come in.
 This is the second step in our 4-step-process.
 Click on Delay, add a number of 2 days, and click Save.